Wiki · Individual Player · Last reviewed June 19, 2026

 Background

 Chase's public biography is sparse compared with many frontier-lab executives.
-Third-party profile data lists earlier machine-learning roles at Robust Intelligence and Kensho Technologies and a 2017 Harvard graduation.
+LangChain's own 2024 biographical note says that before LangChain he led the machine-learning team at Robust Intelligence, led entity-linking work at Kensho Technologies, and studied statistics and computer science at Harvard.
 The more important public record begins with LangChain itself.

 LangChain says the project began as Chase's side project in late 2022, initially as a single Python package published from a personal GitHub account.
 The timing mattered.
 ChatGPT had made LLMs visible to a mass developer audience, but the software patterns for connecting those models to tools, documents, APIs, memory, and workflows were still unsettled.